Deltares/fews-web-oc/docs/deployments/README.md

 The following is an example of a pipeline: [azure-pipelines.yml](azure/azure-pipelines.yml).
 To make sure all requests are redirected to the index.html, the following [staticwebapp.config.json](azure/staticwebapp.config.json) has to be added to the deployment.

 ## Delft-FEWS Standalone

-The Delft-FEWS Web OC can be deployed in a standalone as follows"
+The Delft-FEWS Web OC can be deployed in a Delft-FEWS Standalone as follows"

-In Modules folder of the Delft-FEWS Region Home folder, create a directory named: "weboc".
+In the "Modules" folder of the Delft-FEWS Region Home folder, create a directory named: "weboc".
 Unzip the Delft-FEWS Web OC distribution into that folder.
 Create a subfolder "WEB-INF" in the weboc folder.